jakemcc/test-refresh/README.md

 configuration map to use your own reporter for `clojure.test`'s  output.
 An example can be found in the [sample project.clj](sample.project.clj).

+## Contributing

+I encourage pull requests.
+If you're making a large change it is probably a good idea to create an issue and run it by me first.
+If you open a pull request you should expect me to review the code and potentially suggest improvements.

+Working on `lein-test-refresh` can be a bit tricky.
+Despite being a tool to enhance testing it has very few tests itself.
+As a result its sort of a pain to work on.
+My typical work flow is outlined below.
+I encourage you to do the following as well (or better yet, add some useful tests!).

+1. Open two terminals, one in the `./test-refresh` directory and one in `./lein2`.
+1. In `./test-refresh` run `lein install` to put a version built from your local `lein-test-refresh` checkout into your `~/.m2` directory.
+1. The project in `./lein2` is setup to use whatever version is specified in `./test-refresh/project.clj`.
+As a result it will use the recently `lein install`ed version from the above step.
+Use the project in `./lein2` to test out your local version of `lein-test-refresh`.
+Toggle settings in `./lein/project.clj` to test various features.
+Make tests fail and pass.
+1. Make your changes to the project in `./test-refresh` and `lein install`.
+1. Repeat manual testing in `./lein2`.
+Add sample code or configuration to `./lein2` project to show your changes.

+Its a bit painful but it works.
+If there were more active changes happening to the project I'd invest the time to figure out how to test it but given the stability of `lein-test-refresh` I haven't bothered.
+They would be a welcome addition.

 ## Latest version & Change log

 The latest version is the highest non-snapshot version found in